Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Best Possible Future.md

 - We know in our Minds what we once knew in our Bodies
 - We know in our Hearts what we once knew in our Minds
 - We see each of the billions of us walking together in the Way that causes the New World to in-break and become our present Reality.
-- We see an entirely renewed society and world, that continues to [[Get A Little Better Every Day]]
+- We see an entirely renewed society and world, that continues to [[Become]] [[A Little Better Every Day]]

 What are some of the evils that you would like to see abolished in the New World?
-- What pragmatic steps might we take to [[Remove What Does Not Belong]]?
+- What pragmatic steps might we take to [[Removing What Does Not Belong|Remove What Does Not Belong]] ?

 What are some of the Goods that you long to see burst forth?
-- What pragmatic steps might we take to [[Fill Up What Is Lacking]]?
+- What pragmatic steps might we take to [[Filling Up What Is Lacking|Fill Up What Is Lacking]]?

 Let's build our Vision together and align, as we labor together to Co-Create the New World.
 ___